MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Get-NetFirewallHyperVVMSetting.md

 ```

 ## DESCRIPTION

-The **Get-NetFirewallHyperVVMSetting** cmdlet returns the the Hyper-V firewall per-VM settings on the system.
+The **Get-NetFirewallHyperVVMSetting** cmdlet returns the Hyper-V firewall per-VM settings on the system.
 These settings are applicable to all Hyper-V firewall ports created by a specific Hyper-V firewall VM creator.

 These settings are configurable on a per-store basis.
 By default, this cmdlet queries the local store.